ntrel/DIPs/DIPs/1NNN-RA.md

 #### Hashing

-The user must implement the `Hash` interface if he desires to provide a hashable behaviour.
+A class must implement the `Hash` interface if it provides hashable behaviour.
 ```D
 interface Hash
 {